atozprogramming/atozprogramming.github.io/index.md

 #### [3 kings](./3kingsBoardGame.html)
 Although Snake Battle Royale was released first on the website, this game was the first game on the entire website that I uploaded.
 The instructions are provided in-game.
 3 kings is a board game that plays the computer against you in a strategy game, with only 3 pieces per side, making piece sacrifices game-turning events.
 Can you stand your ground as the computer closes in on your home base?
+  * ##### Tips
+    * Pressing "0" at the start menu will have your turn be second
+    * Pressing "T" will toggle the territory-viewing mode, which helps aid player strategies, showing the squared controlled by the player, the squares controlled by the computer, and contested squares.

 #### More Games coming soon!